-Mr. Speaker, when it comes to address gambling addictions, government-operated and government-regulated casinos in Canada generally offer the option to participate in self exclusion programs.
-In essence, an individual chooses to be excluded from a casino or a related establishment for a set period of time.
+Mr. Speaker, when it comes to helping people address gambling addiction, government-operated and government-regulated casinos in Canada generally offer the option to participate in self-exclusion programs.
+In essence, an individual chooses to be excluded from a casino or related establishment for a set period of time.
 These decisions are binding and they are intended to support an individual's decision to seek help to address their addiction.